 The Real Cost of 6 Chickens: Complete 1-Year Breakdown

-The average first-year costs to raise 6 backyard chickens are approximately $1,100-$1,250, including coop, chicks, feed, and supplies.
-Following the budgeting framework recommended by the Oklahoma State University Extension, I categorized my expenses into two main buckets: One-Time Startup Costs (capital investment) and Recurring Costs (operating expenses).
+The average first-year costs to raise 6 backyard chickens are approximately $1,100 to $1,300, including coop, chicks, feed, and supplies.
+Following the budgeting framework recommended by Oklahoma State University Extension, I categorized my expenses into two main buckets: One-Time Startup Costs (capital investment) and Recurring Costs (operating expenses).

 One-Time Startup Costs (First-Year Only)